Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 # Results

-The primary discrepancy units reported in this note are angular sky errors, expressed in milliarcseconds or arcseconds as appropriate.
-Pixel errors are kept as secondary units because they are the quantities reported directly by the validator.
+The main discrepancy units in this note are angular sky errors, expressed in milliarcseconds or arcseconds.
+Pixel errors are kept as secondary units because they are the quantities reported directly by the Python validator.

 ## FITS projections

-These tests compare the implemented JHV projection paths directly against Astropy as the external WCS reference.
+These tests compare the JHV projection code against Astropy as the external WCS reference.

 1. `formal-TAN` is correct.